We’re progressing the financial resilience of our community groups by sharing our research, insights and resources.

 Developed in partnership with Good Shepherd Microfinance, eligible Australians can borrow up to $3,000 at a basic interest rate of 5.99% p.a. through the StepUP program.
 They also provide support from a microfinance expert to help with their financial goals.

 - Helped 1,854 small business owners with loans and mentorship

 The NAB Microenterprise Loan Program helps small business owners with loans from $500 to $20,000, as well as training and advice for business planning and managing finances.

 We’ve made saving money easier

-- Matched more than $2 million through our savings plan for low-income Australians
+- More than $2 million saved and matched through our savings plan for low-income Australians

 Developed in partnership with Good Shepherd Microfinance, our AddsUP Saving Plan, helps eligible small-loan customers to build long-lasting habits, by matching dollar-for-dollar what they save, up to $500.